 Prior to COVID-19, Vermont’s economy already stood on precarious footing.
-Agriculture, the heart of Vermont’s identity and economic generator (both through products and tourism), has been threatened by global market forces and was already in crisis.
-Climate change loomed.
-Rural community life declined.
-Social inequities propagated by agriculture's twin histories of stolen land and forced labor have continued to perpetuate social and racial inequities here in Vermont as across our nation.
+Agriculture, the heart of Vermont’s identity and economic generator (through both products and tourism), is threatened by global market forces and was already in crisis.
+Climate change was already destabilizing our weather patterns.
+Agriculture's twin histories of stolen land and forced labor have continued to perpetuate social and racial inequities here in Vermont as across our nation.

 The current crisis affords us an opportunity to see the fault lines in our food system more clearly.
 Rather than “rebuilding” to the way things were, we should leverage this newfound clarity to transition our current system into one that affirms agriculture - economically viable, ecologically sound, and socially just agriculture - as the heart of Vermont’s economy, and the best hope for our collective future.
-We have the opportunity to use this moment, and Vermont’s $1.25 billion in CARES Act funds, to shift our investments in a future-oriented manner.
+We have the opportunity to use this moment to shift our investments in a future-oriented manner.
 We must stand in solidarity, engage in reparations, and be fundamentally committed to healing land.

 In order to successfully use this moment to transition our economy, we first must come together to mitigate the very real harm frontline workers and economically insecure communities are experiencing.
 Both within and beyond Vermont’s borders, this crisis exposes long standing faults, risks, and inequities in our food supply chain and our society.
 From farmers who have lost critical markets like schools and restaurants, to food service workers and school nutrition professionals who have lost jobs, to increasing numbers of unemployed and food insecure Vermonters, people who provide critical labor and skills in our food economy are hurting right now.
 We need to show up for them.